 [Sung.]
 Don’t be discouraged, the man don’t …

-A line from the theme song to Chico and the Man, a TV series that aired from 1974-1978.
+A line from the theme song to Chico and the Man, a TV sitcom about a crotchety old white guy and a cheerful young Latino man that aired from 1974-1978.
 Sample lyrics: “Chico, don't be discouraged/The man he ain't so hard to understand/Chico, if you try now/I know that you can lend a helping hand.”

 Andy Capp is the eponymous star of the long-running comic strip, which first appeared in Britain in 1957 and was then syndicated worldwide.
 He is, as the Toonopedia says, “lazy, belligerent, unskilled at any socially acceptable occupation, and usually drunk.”
 He always wears a hat pulled down low over his eyes.

 Boy, Flo’s really gonna be mad, I’m drunk again.